cournape/Bento/doc/source/hacking.rst

-Toydist is currently split into two parts: a core API to parse the package description into a simple object API, and a commands API which gives a command line interface to toydist.
+Toydist is currently split into two parts: a core API to parse the package description into a simple object API, and a commands API which gives a command line interface to bento.

-The principle philosophy of toydist is to clearly separate the different stages of packaging deployment, as we believe it is the only way to make a build tool extensible.
+The principle philosophy of bento is to clearly separate the different stages of packaging deployment, as we believe it is the only way to make a build tool extensible.

 Commands "protocol"
 -------------------

-The command line interface of toydist currently supports 3 stages:
+The command line interface of bento currently supports 3 stages:

         - configuration: is concerned with configuring user options (build/install customization).